kimipooh/list-view-google-calendar/readme.txt

 8. Grouping events by month

 == Changelog ==
+= 7.3 =
+* Added shortcode options "debug" for checking a URL for Google Calendar API.
+If the value is an ID number in the page/post/archive, display the URL to retrieve data from Google Calendar via API at the specific page/post/archive.

 = 7.2.9 =
 * Fixed an issue where the end date of the same day was displayed depending on the date_format option when specifying the view_end_date shortcode option to display the end time.
 However, the format of the end time depends on the time_format option.
 The default is H:i.